Funk carioca: Funk mandelão

 Funk mandelão, also known as Ritmo dos Fluxos, is a subgenre that emerged in São Paulo in the late 2010s, inspired by the Baile do Mandela, a popular party in Praia Grande.
 The term "mandelão" comes from "Mandela", a reference to the South African leader Nelson Mandela.
 Mandelão is characterized by having simple and repetitive lyrics.
-The musical production is minimalist and raw, with heavy beats and blown basses, which create a catchy and danceable rhythm.
+The musical production is minimalist and raw, with heavy beats and blown bass, which create a catchy and danceable rhythm.
 Some of the instruments used in mandelão are the piano, synthesizer, sampler and the computer.
 Funk mandelão is also marked by having its own choreography, which consists of fast and synchronized movements of the arms and legs.

 An example of the success of Mandelão was the song "Automotivo Bibi Fogosa", sung by the Brazilian artist Bibi Babydoll, which reached the top of Spotify music charts in Ukraine in 2023 and reached #3 on both Belarus and Kazakhstan.
 It spread throughout the rest of Europe, mainly in former Soviet Union states.

-Hyperfunk

-Hyperfunk (also known as hyper mandelão), is a fusion genre that combines elements of funk carioca and hyperpop.

-Brazilian phonk
+Funk automotivo

-Brazilian phonk is a subgenre of phonk that combines elements of funk carioca and drift phonk, creating a distinct and aggressive sound, with lyrics that address topics such as drugs, sex, and ostentation.
-The term "Brazilian phonk" was popularized by the Norwegian producer William Rød, known as Slowboy.
-The genre label "Brazilian phonk" is not widely used in Brazil, and Brazilian produced music that is identified as such in the West is more likely to be referenced in Brazil under other funk subgenres such as "automotivo"..
+Funk automotivo (also known as Brazilian phonk outside of Brazil) is a subgenre of Funk Carioca that blends elements of funk mandelão, electronic music, bass music creating a distinct and aggressive sound, with lyrics that address topics such as drugs, sex, and ostentation.
+Since early 2023, Funk automotivo has become misnomered as "Brazilian phonk", which combines elements of funk automotivo with drift phonk's signature 808 cowbells, and was created by the Norwegian producer William Rød, known as Slowboy.
+The genre label "Brazilian phonk" is not widely used in Brazil, and Brazilian produced music that is identified as such in the West is more likely to be referenced in Brazil under the name "funk automotivo".
+Despite being known as “Brazilian phonk”, the rhythm is not similar to it and does not belong to either phonk or drift phonk.
+It is only confused with them due to its similar pronunciation, electronic sound, and powerful bass.

-Krushfunk

-Krushfunk is a fusion genre that mixes elements of krushclub and funk carioca.
-The term was coined by Xxanteria.